jarelllama/Scam-Blocklist/README.md

 Blocklist for newly created scam, phishing, and malware domains automatically retrieved daily using Google Search API, automated detection, and public databases.

+This blocklist aims to detect new malicious domains within a short period of their registration date.
 Since the project began, the blocklist has expanded to include not only scam websites but also malware domains.

-This blocklist aims to be an alternative to blocking all newly registered domains (NRDs) seeing how many, but not all, NRDs are malicious.
-This is done by detecting new malicious domains within a short period of their registration date.

-For blocking all NRDs, use [xRuffKez's NRD Lists](https://github.com/xRuffKez/NRD).
+For extended protection, use [xRuffKez's NRD Lists](https://github.com/xRuffKez/NRD) to block all newly registered domains (NRDs), and [Hagezi's Threat Intelligence Feed](https://github.com/hagezi/dns-blocklists?tab=readme-ov-file#tif) (full version) which includes this blocklist .

 Sources include: